-Driving the most spectacular roads of Venezuela
+What are the most spectacular roads in Venezuela?

 Located in eastern Venezuela, the Cuyuni River bridge is said to be designed by the famous Gustave Eiffel.
 It’s one of the most spectacular bridges in the world.